 Background, the sun and the moon

 The static background of the Prague Astronomical Clock represents the serene earth and sky.
-The movement of the sun involves the settling of its reflection on the different colored surfaces of the static background.
+The movement of the sun involves the settling of its reflection on the different coloured surfaces of the static background.
 The moon’s motion is also represented the same way, just way faster because of its natural movement around its own axis.

 This is the juicy part.
 The clock possesses a representation of the most despised characters in their time in four figures.
-They are pretty much the same things that are deemed inappropriate in the society today.
+They are pretty much the same things that are deemed inappropriate in society today.

 The first figure known as vanity is featured by a man looking at himself in the mirror.
 Next to vanity, is a miser featured by a man holding a bag of gold hence symbolizing greed and usury.
 On the other side, a skeleton holding a bell symbolizes death and strikes the bell in specific hours.
 Next to the death figure is another one symbolizing lust and other earthly pleasures.